Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Population-based Inference using the resolved sources

-where $\tau_c$ is in seconds.
-The overall shape of the distribution can be tuned by three dimensionless parameters: $\bar{\tau}$, which is the mode location parameter; $C$, which is a positive shape parameter; and $s$, which is an overall scale parameter.
-The predicted error bars on $\bar{\tau}$ can be derived by computing the error propagation rules from the measured $\{ {\mathcal M}, f_0, \dot{f}_0 \}$.
-Since $\tau_c$ is a derived parameter, we could straightforwardly estimate the $\{\bar{\tau},\, C,\, s\}$ parameters independently from the rest, but one could just include it in the global analysis for a joint fit.
-The joint analysis we performed is described in the next section.
+where $10^\gamma$ is the amplitude, $n_{\tau_c}$ the slope, and $\tau^\ast$ the pivot point of the power-law, which is just a convention.
+Here we fix $\tau^\ast = 10^{24}$.
+Again, the $\gamma$ parameter is not relevant in the analysis, because we are fitting densities.
+The predicted error bars on $\tau_c$ can be derived by computing the error propagation rules from the measured $\{ {\mathcal M}, f_0, \dot{f}_0 \}$.
+Since $\tau_c$ is a derived parameter, we could simply estimate the $n_{\tau_c}$ parameter independently from the rest, but one could just include it in the global analysis for a joint fit.
+The joint analysis we performed is described in the following section.